farhat-lab/resdata-ng/README.md

-# Resdata 2
+# Resdata-NG

-This is the version 2 of the Farhat lab repository for MTB antibiotic resistance data and isolate metadata.
+This is the Farhat lab repository for MTB antibiotic resistance data and isolate metadata.
 To access the version 1 of the database, please click [here](https://github.com/farhat-lab/resdata).

 ## Design